 Older parrots get tired quicker, which means they sleep more during the day.
 This is so that they can conserve their energy.
 They also have less interest in playing with their toys, preferring to rest.

-While this is normal, make sure the room your parrot’s in gets plenty of quiet and darkness at night.
+While this is normal, ensure that the room your parrot’s in is quiet and dark at night.
 If your parrot can’t sleep a full 12 hours at night, it’ll struggle to stay awake during the day, throwing its sleeping pattern out of sync.
-This will also cause a series of health problems.

 Can Parrots Get Arthritis?

 According to MSD Manual, parrots can develop septic and traumatic arthritis at any age.
 It most commonly develops in the digits from gripping perches, particularly if they’re too narrow or wide.

 The parrot’s weight and other injuries are also factors that play into whether or not the parrot develops arthritis later on in life.
 Similarly, parrots with hip arthritis are most likely to develop bumblefoot.